Geocodio/docs/source/enterprise/index.html.md

 # Geocoding

 Geocoding (also known as forward geocoding) allows you to convert one or more addresses into geographic coordinates (i.e. latitude and longitude).
-Geocoding will also parse the address and append additional information (e.g. if you specify a zip code, Geocodio will return the city and state corresponding the zip code as well)
+Geocoding will also parse the address and append additional information (e.g. if you specify a zip code, Geocodio will return the city and state corresponding to the zip code as well)

 Geocodio supports geocoding of addresses, cities and zip codes in various formats.